What Are Septic Tank Additives and Do They Matter?

 So, Are Septic Tank Additives Necessary?

 Ultimately, providing you flush the right things into your septic system and look after your septic tank, you may not always need to use a septic tank additive.
 However, in modern households the level of contaminants discharged, including chemicals, food waste, cooking fats, create a constant threat to bacteria in the septic system.
-That’s why for the high-performance additives like Muck Munchers are a commonsense money-saving solution.
+That’s why for the high-performance additives like Muck Munchers are a common-sense money-saving solution.

 You owe your septic tank bacteria a great deal – for without them, that waste is going nowhere!